State of Good Repair (SGR)

 The SGR project selection process requires completion of pre-scoping efforts prior to submittal of the application (or work notification form).
 The pre-scoping effort establishes a scope for the project that the district or locality will use to establish the project cost estimate, which will then be used by VDOT to calculate the SGR priority score and determine which bridge projects are selected for SGR funding.
 The project cost estimate developed at pre-scoping will also be used to determine a fund request, which will be approved by the CTB for selected bridge projects as part of their adoption of the SYIP.
 The approved fund level then becomes the budget for the project.

 There are times when an increase in the budget on an existing SGR project is required; for example, due to an unanticipated increase in the project cost estimate caused by an unforeseen circumstance.
-In such instances, the district shall submit a Bridge Fund Request Form for Existing Projects to the Central Office (CO) SGR bridge program manager in order for additional fund to be considered.
-Before submitting the request form, the district shall make all appropriate efforts to review a project scope for opportunities to modify or reduce scope to bring the cost back in line with the original budget while meeting the requirements for SGR projects established in IIM-S&B-95.
-The district bridge engineer must submit the Bridge Fund Request Form for Existing Projects, along with an updated Cost Estimate Workbook, to the CO SGR bridge program manager for review, recommendation, and routing for approval or disapproval.
+In such instances, the district shall submit a Bridge Budget Increase Request (BBIR) for the existing project to the Central Office (CO) SGR bridge program manager in order for addition of funds to be considered.
+Before submitting the BBIR form, the district shall make all appropriate efforts to review a project scope for opportunities to modify or reduce scope to bring the cost back in line with the original budget without sacrificing life cycle benefits and while meeting the requirements for SGR projects established in IIM-S&B-95.
+The district bridge engineer must submit the BBIR form, along with supporting information and an updated Cost Estimate Workbook as outlined in the BBIR form, to the CO SGR bridge program manager for review, recommendation, and routing for approval or disapproval.

 Project managers should maintain accurate up to date project cost estimates at all times, including at project milestones, in accordance with VDOT Project Management Procedure PMO-3.6, titled “Project Development Budget and Estimates" and notify the CO SGR bridge program manager as soon as any significant cost increase has been identified.
-However, for projects administered by VDOT, where additional funding is requested, formal requests by the district may only be submitted at the following milestones and similar milestones for projects not administered by VDOT:
+However, for projects administered by VDOT, when a bridge budget increase is requested, formal requests by the district should be submitted at the following milestones and similar milestones for projects not administered by VDOT:

-- Districts may also submit the Bridge Fund Request Forms in early February as part of the program SYIP update.
+- Districts may also submit the BBIR forms in early January as part of the program SYIP update.

 SGR fund requests for projects awaiting potential award must be coordinated between the district, the Construction Division (CD) and the Infrastructure Investment Division (IID), and will only be considered if award of the bid would provide good value to the Commonwealth of Virginia.
 The CO SGR bridge program manager will support the assessment as needed and may be required to coordinate approval for some SGR aspects (scope changes/increases, scope eligibility for SGR) of the fund request if requested to do so by IID or CD.